LucasGalvano/IBM-datascience-stock-analysis/README.md

 - A full Jupyter Notebook with stock analysis.
 - Two standalone Python scripts for separate company insights.
 - Saved plot images for visualization.
-- Clean code using Pandas and Matplotlib.
+- Clean code using yFinance and Matplotlib.

 ---